QED as a many-body theory of worldlines: II. All-order S-matrix formalism

 We can further simplify Eq.~\eqref{eq:s_fi_r_ell_1_0} and simultaneously confirm that it is gauge invariant to all-loop orders in perturbation theory.
-Using Eq.~\eqref{eq:d_munu_b_q_minkowski}, the real photon vertex in Eq.~\eqref{eq:s_fi_r_ell_1_0} can be rewritten as \ba k^2D^{\mu\nu}_B(k)J^{(r,\ell)}_\nu(k) = k^2\bigg\{-\frac{g_{\mu\nu}}{k^2}+(1-\zeta)\frac{k_\mu k_\nu}{k^4}\bigg\} J_{\nu}^{(r,\ell)}(k)= -J^{\mu}_{(r,\ell)}(k) +k^\mu \frac{1-\zeta}{k^2}\Big(k\wc \tilde{J}^{(r,\ell)}(k)\Big) ,\ea Next, using Eq.~\eqref{eq:j_mu_r_ell_q_Minkowski} the factor in front of the gauge dependent term gives \ba &k\wc \tilde{J}^{(r,\ell)}(k)=\sum_{i=r+1}^{r+\ell} g\int^1_0 d\tau \bigg\{k\wc \dot{x}_i(\tau)+\varepsilon_i^0 \Big(k\wc \psi_i(\tau)\Big)^2\bigg\}e^{ik\wc x_i(\tau)}+\sum_{n=1}^r g\int^1_0 d\tau \bigg\{k\wc \dot{x}_n(\tau)\nonumber\\ &+\varepsilon_n^0 \Big(k\wc \psi_n(\tau)\Big)^2\bigg\}e^{ik\wc x_n(\tau)}=\frac{g}{i} \sum_{i=r+1}^{r+\ell}\bigg\{e^{ik\wc x_i(1)}-e^{ik\wc x_i(0)}\bigg\}+\frac{g}{i}\sum_{n=1}^r \bigg\{e^{ik\wc x_n(1)}-e^{ik\wc x_n(0)}\bigg\}\,. \ea To obtain the final equality in the above equation, we used the fact that for either virtual or real fermions the quantity $k_\mu k_\nu \psi^\mu \psi^\nu$ vanishes.
+Using Eq.~\eqref{eq:d_munu_b_q_minkowski}, the real photon vertex in Eq.~\eqref{eq:s_fi_r_ell_1_0} can be rewritten as \ba k^2D^{\mu\nu}_B(k)J^{(r,\ell)}_\nu(k) = k^2\bigg\{-\frac{g^{\mu\nu}}{k^2}+(1-\zeta)\frac{k^\mu k^\nu}{k^4}\bigg\} J_{\nu}^{(r,\ell)}(k)= -J^{\mu}_{(r,\ell)}(k) +k^\mu \frac{1-\zeta}{k^2}\Big(k\wc \tilde{J}^{(r,\ell)}(k)\Big) ,\ea Next, using Eq.~\eqref{eq:j_mu_r_ell_q_Minkowski} the factor in front of the gauge dependent term gives \ba &k\wc \tilde{J}^{(r,\ell)}(k)=\sum_{i=r+1}^{r+\ell} g\int^1_0 d\tau \bigg\{k\wc \dot{x}_i(\tau)+\varepsilon_i^0 \Big(k\wc \psi_i(\tau)\Big)^2\bigg\}e^{ik\wc x_i(\tau)}+\sum_{n=1}^r g\int^1_0 d\tau \bigg\{k\wc \dot{x}_n(\tau)\nonumber\\ &+\varepsilon_n^0 \Big(k\wc \psi_n(\tau)\Big)^2\bigg\}e^{ik\wc x_n(\tau)}=\frac{g}{i} \sum_{i=r+1}^{r+\ell}\bigg\{e^{ik\wc x_i(1)}-e^{ik\wc x_i(0)}\bigg\}+\frac{g}{i}\sum_{n=1}^r \bigg\{e^{ik\wc x_n(1)}-e^{ik\wc x_n(0)}\bigg\}\,. \ea To obtain the final equality in the above equation, we used the fact that for either virtual or real fermions the quantity $k_\mu k_\nu \psi^\mu \psi^\nu$ vanishes.
 This is because $k^\mu k^\nu $ is a symmetric tensor whereas the Grassmanian tensor $\psi_\mu^i\psi_\nu^i$ is antisymmetric.

-The first term in brackets of the final expression on the r.h.s. of Eq.~\eqref{eq:k_dot_j_r_l} corresponds to a Ward identity for the scalar QED vertex, corresponds to the integral of a total derivative of a pure phase.
+The first term in brackets of the final expression on the r.h.s. of Eq.~\eqref{eq:k_dot_j_r_l} corresponds to a Ward identity for the scalar QED vertex, and has been rewritten as a total derivative of a pure phase.
 It vanishes since the periodic boundary conditions in Eq.~\eqref{eq:p_ap_boundary_conditions} hold for the $i=r+1,\ldots,r+\ell$ virtual fermion worldlines; this simply reflects the fact that the charge flux that goes out from $x_i(0)$ in the loop comes back in at $x_i(1)$ and is therefore a conserved quantity.

 For the second term in brackets, the $r$ real charges worldlines have open boundary conditions, $x^n(1)=x_f^n$ and $x^n(0)=x_i^n$; as noted in Eq.~\eqref{eq:open_boundary_conditions}, \ba x_f^n=(t_f^n,\v{x}_f^n)\,,\,\,\, t_f^n\to +\infty\,,\,\,\, x_i^n=(t_i^n,\v{x}_i^n)\,,\,\,\, t_i^n\to-\infty\,. \ea These two remaining boundary terms $e^{ik\wc x_{n}(1)}$ and $e^{ik\wc x_{n}(0)}$ can be neglected as well\footnote{The requirement that the Ward identity be valid for external charges, and its relation to IR divergences, will be addressed at length in the next section.}; in this case however it is on account of the rapid oscillatory behavior of their phases as $t_{f,i}^n\to \pm\infty$.
 With this understanding, the second term in brackets in the r.h.s. of Eq.~\eqref{eq:k_dot_j_r_l} also vanishes.